drtilon/OLP-Rebalancer/readMe.md

 4. Longs Deviation for each volatileToken:
 *longsDeviation  =  abs((TargetLongSize  -  maxGlobalLongSizes) /  maxGlobalLongSizes) *  100*

 Check if any of the longs/shorts deviations are greater than the GlobalMaxDeviation (this is set in config.json as 10%).
-If they are, call the "setMaxGlobalSizes' function on positionRouter passing in tokens[], longSizes[] and shortSizes[].
+If they are, call the "setMaxGlobalSizes' function on positionRouter passing in tokens[], longSizes[], and shortSizes[].

 ### Task 3:  Running the program: